 If any of you have written code in the last year that had an explicit loop […], you don’t understand collections.

-You may be baffled by this quote if you come from a C-flavored language such as C++ and Java, where explicit loops like for and foreach are part of your everyday life.
+You may be baffled by this quote if you come from a C-flavored language like C++ and Java, where explicit loops like for and foreach are part of your everyday life.

 Luckily, collection methods come built-in with Ruby.
 Once you realize how powerful they are compared to explicit loops, there is no going back!